Chapter 3 Venndir Basics

 Proportional Euler diagrams use areas proportional to the number of elements of each set, and are somewhat unpredictable.

-A surprisingly key feature of any good Venn diagram is clear labeling.
+An important feature of any good Venn diagram is clear labeling.
 Venndir is as much about labeling as it is about the diagram.
 Adding signed labels only heightens the challenge.

 Venndir employs a variety of strategies to automate labeling, and adds approaches to allow for manual adjustments.
 Figure 3.1 demonstrates that sometimes there is no other option but to place a label outside.